 With the heat and the possible humidity, you will need to drink water regularly all day.
 Tap water is safe to drink in New Caledonia, so bring your water bottle to fill it up.
 You will save money and avoid single-use plastic.

-Not only are dry bags* compact and light, but they are also perfect to protect your precious items from the sand and the water.
-They are also a great temporary solution to carry wet clothes without getting the rest of your luggage wet.
+Not only are dry bags compact and light, but they are also perfect for protecting your precious items from the sand and the water.
+They are also a great temporary solution to carry wet clothes without getting the rest of your luggage wet (but don’t leave them there for too long!).

 Clothes and equipment for the evening and night

-You will not need this one if you stay in hotels, but a headlamp* can really help if you are staying with a tribe.
+You will not need this one if you stay in hotels, but a headlamp can really help if you are staying with a tribe.
 It may be a short walk to go from the hut to the toilets at night!
-I love the idea of a solar panel headlamp*, but I don’t know how well it works.
+I’ve got two different headlamps that I love – one is super light (Petzl Bindi), so comfortable I forget I’m wearing it, while the other one (Petzl Swift) is more powerful and perfect for seeing further away at night.

 So insect repellent can be the solution.
 Deet is reputed to be the most effective, but I doubt it is good for the environment.
 Hence, I recommend using a deet-free product.